campykid/styl-to-css-convector/README.md

 # stylus auto-convertation to css

-This auto-converter that compiles stylus file in native css and changing their extension.
+Thе auto-converter that compiles stylus file in native css and changing their extension.

 It can be useful if you decided to switch a new preprocessor like post.css.